gini12122021/Wrodpress-Tricks/README.md

 2) After using this code in your WordPress custom plugin or functions.php of the active theme,
 3) You can open this URL to see the section: Http://siteurl.com/wp-admin/options-general.php
 4) Look for something like this screenshot: https://capture.dropbox.com/nkVjQ7YOm7gWgJLf

+We can  Create Custom Sitemap xml Generate code Redirect the Particular page code in htaccess
+Create the specific page or custom post nonindexed or nonflow